 Lerato Balendran, Communications Officer of GCE

 Lerato Balendran is the Communications Officer of the Global Campaign for Education.
-She is a passionate communications and media professional with a proven record in the environmental, media, supporting strategic campaigns, programmes and content delivery.
 In her role, she focuses on ensuring GCE’s and its members visibility on our digital channels and developing strong media relations with key international journalists.
 She joined the GCE team early July 2018, after having worked for two years for 350.org as their Africa Communications Coordinator.